-As a leaseholder, you are usually allowed to sublet your property provided it is permitted in the terms of your lease and you are not a leaseholder at Singletree.
+As a leaseholder, you are usually allowed to sublet your property as long as you are not a leaseholder at Singletree.

 Before you sublet

-- check your mortgage agreement as you may need permission from your bank or building society
+- check your mortgage agreement as your bank or building society may need to give permission

 Your responsibilities as a leaseholder